aaron-grau/curic/full-stack-project/readings/full-stack-project-proposal.md

 		- `schema.md`

 0. Create a `docs/wireframes` folder to hold wireframe images.
-0. Create a `docs/phases` folder to hold smaller READMEs for describing each phase of your implementation timeline.
+0. Create a `docs/phases` folder to hold files describing each phase of your implementation timeline.

 ## Fleshing Out the Proposal